 Duration: 2 days 2 nights Philadelphia is a city overflowing with culture.

-As one of America's oldest cities, how couldn't it be?
+As one of America's oldest cities, Philadelphia will delight history buffs and art enthusiasts alike even in the dead of winter.
 This is where Betsy Ross stitched the nation's flag.
 It's the city where Rocky ran to the top of the Art Museum stairs.
-And it's a land of countless art museums, theatres, and murals.
+And it's a land of countless museums, theatres, and murals.
 Fill your thermos to the brim with a warm cup of Joe and get ready to hit the art and cultural destinations of Philadelphia.

 Start your day with a trip down the Ben Franklin Parkway.
 This wide-open street flanked with colorful flags will guide you to the foot of the Philadelphia Museum of Art, a museum so great that even its stairs are famous.
 After you’ve done your best Rocky impersonation, step inside the historic halls and take a look around.
-You’ll see exhibits on Art in Revolutionary Philadelphia, tailoring, and over 200,000 pieces of artwork.
-And that’s just the tip of the art iceberg.
-Head outside and take in the Philadelphia skyline as our next destination is the tallest building in town.Read More >
+You’ll see exhibits on Art in Revolutionary Philadelphia, tailoring, and more than 200,000 pieces of artwork.
+For a masterpiece outside the museum’s walls, walk out the front door and take in the Philadelphia skyline.
+While there, see if you can spot the next destination – the tallest building in town.Read More >

 The Pennsylvania Academy of the Fine Arts is housed in one of the city’s most historic buildings.
-The academy is known for its collection of 19th and 20th century American paintings and sculptures.
-Almost unrivaled, if we may say so.
-The work of the region’s top contemporary artists hangs on the walls and sits on display waiting for your appreciation and ogling.
-Stop by and embrace your inner art critic.
-The artwork loves the attention.
-Grab your gloves and hat as we head east toward the river to our next destination.Read More >
+Known for its collection of 19th and 20th century American paintings and sculptures, the work of the region’s top contemporary artists hangs on the walls and sits on display waiting for your appreciation and admiration.
+Stop by and embrace your inner art critic - the artwork loves the attention.
+Then grab your gloves and hat as we head east toward the river to our next destination.Read More >

 Just a short trip down Walnut Street takes you to our next stop.
 Over 100,000 pieces of hand-fired Favrile glass come together to make the enormous glass mosaic, Dream Garden.
 Artist Maxfield Parrish first produced this work of art in 1916 to be displayed in Philadelphia’s Curtis Building.
-These days, aficionados from around the world visit every day to get a glance at a masterpiece.
-Join them and see what all the fuss is about.
-We promise you won’t be disappointed.Read More >
+Aficionados from around the world visit every day to get a glance at a masterpiece -join them and enjoy this one-of-a-kind piece of art.Read More >

 There’s no better way to end a night in Philadelphia than with a show at the Kimmel Center for Performing Arts.
-Well, that and a tasty sandwich.
-From internationally acclaimed Broadway shows to world famous musicians, their stage is graced by unimaginable talent.
-Find out who’s on stage tonight and grab a ticket.
-You’re in for an amazing show.Read More >
+From internationally acclaimed Broadway shows to world famous musicians, its stage is graced by unimaginable talent.
+Find out who’s on stage tonight and grab a ticket – you’re in for an amazing show.Read More >

 Elfreth’s Alley is known as our nation’s oldest residential street.
 But don’t let the age fool you, there’s a lot of hustle and bustle happening here.
 This little cobblestone alley dates all the way back to the early 18th century.
 Travel back a couple hundred years and you would find a variety of artisans and craftsmen residing here, often working and living in the same building.
 During the Industrial Revolution, immigrants from Germany, Ireland, and other parts of Europe took up residence here as they sought the American Dream.
 You can’t help but feel like George Washington himself as you stroll past these red brick buildings.
-Don’t worry – powdered wigs aren’t required.Read More >
+For extra insight into this timeless alley, visit The Elfreth’s Alley Museum in homes 124 and 126 to experience tours of the building and hear several unique stories about early Philadelphia.Read More >

 Take a break from the winter chills and grab a steaming cup of coffee at this Old City establishment.
 Grab a seat and read the local paper as your hands thaw from the warm beverage in your hand.
 After you’ve recharged with some caffeine and a bite to eat, you’ll be ready to hit the road in no time.Read More >